Skip to main content

 • priority: critical

-You can choose how components should be sorted in the table.
-Possible criteria:
+You can select how components should be sorted in the table.
+Possible criteria include:

 • Total

-Component Health Check widget (table view) is the first widget that uses a materialized view of PostgreSQL.
-It takes time to create it.
-So that is why information about new launches in the filter adds dynamically.
-For that reason, a user should update a widget manually by сlicking on the update button.
-On the widget, a user can see the time for the last update.
+The Component Health Check widget (table view) is the first widget to use a materialized view in PostgreSQL.
+The creation of this view takes time.
+As a result, information about new launches in the filter is added dynamically.
+Therefore, users should manually update the widget by clicking on the update button.
+The time of the last update is displayed on the widget.